 Daily prayer is a way to foster and deepen our personal relationship with God and wakens us to His presence in our lives.
 Prayer should not be confined to a formal act of worship and is an integral part of school life.
 It may take many forms:

 - prayers of silence

 - spontaneous prayer

 - praying through song, action, or gesture

 - formal prayer

+- Lectio Divina

-- age-appropriate responses
+- Visio Divina

 Collective Worship: Aims and Objectives:

 At St Joseph's, collective worship provides opportunities: